-- 5. The company (a) inserts Internet "cookies" into the computers or other electronic devices of customers who access the company's website and (b) uses customer search information gathered by its cookies to adjust production schedules and inventory amounts, develop new products, or identify new items to offer for sale.
+- 5. The company contracts with a marketplace facilitator, whose marketplace offers for sale the company's products via a website.
+The marketplace maintains inventory, including the company's products, at fulfillment centers around the country.
+This activity defeats the company's P.L.
+86-272 immunity in those states where the company's inventory is located.
+(See section Article V.) - 6.
+The company (a) inserts Internet "cookies" into the computers or other electronic devices of customers who access the company's website and (b) uses customer search information gathered by its these cookies to adjust production schedules and inventory amounts, develop new products, or identify new items to offer for sale.
 These activities defeat the company's P.L.
-86-272 immunity in states where the customers are located.
+86-272 immunity in states where the customers are located because the cookies are used for a purpose other than solicitation.
 (If similar information were gathered by traditional sales personnel and used for similar purposes, P.L.
-86-272 protection also would be defeated, as addressed by Article II). - 6.
-The customer inserts Internet "cookies" into the computers or other devices of customers who access the company's website only for the following purposes: to remember items that customers have placed in their shopping cart during a current web session, to store personal information customers have provided to avoid the need for the customer to re-input the information when they return to the seller's website, and to remind customers what products they have considered during previous sessions.
-These activities do not defeat the company's 86-272 immunity. - The company remotely fixes products via the Internet and WIFI.
+86-272 protection also would be defeated, as addressed by Article II). - 7.
+The customer inserts Internet "cookies" into the computers or other devices of customers who access the company's website only for the following purposes entirely ancillary to the solicitation of orders, such as: to remember items that customers have placed in their shopping cart during a current web session, to store personal information customers have provided to avoid the need for the customers to re-input the information when they return to the seller's website, and to remind customers what products they have considered during previous sessions.
+These activities do not defeat the company's 86-272 immunity. - 8.
+The company remotely fixes products via the Internet and WIFI.
 This activity defeats the company's P.L.
-86-272 immunity in states where the products are located. - 8.
+86-272 immunity in states where the products are located because the company engages in an activity that exceeds solicitation in those states. - -9.
 The company streams videos and music to electronic devices for a charge to customers.
 This activity is unprotected (if the destination state does not treat streaming as the sale of tangible personal property).
 [Delete?
-Does Article 1, as revised, adequately address this scenario?]
+Does Article I, as revised, adequately address this scenario?]